angularconsulting/rx-service/projects/rx-service/README.md

 # 🔥 RxService

-Simple RxJS BehaviorSubject wrapper that simplifies component communication in your applications 🐱‍🚀
+RxJS BehaviorSubject wrapper that simplifies component communication scenarios in your applications in which two or more components share information 🐱‍🚀

 ## 👨‍💻 Example